DECENTfoundation/DECENT-Network/README.md

      cd ..
      rm -rf cmake-3.13.4 cmake-3.13.4.tar.gz

-> Note for Ubuntu 16.04/18.04 LTS and Debian 9, in addition to the commands above, execute the following in console (in the same shell session, where you are going to build Decent itself):
+> Note for Ubuntu 16.04/18.04 LTS and Debian 9, in addition to the commands above, execute the following in console (in the same shell session, where you are going to build DCore itself):

     # Download and build JSON 3.5.0
      wget -nv https://github.com/nlohmann/json/archive/v3.5.0.tar.gz